Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 Step 3: Configure Alert Rules (3 minutes)

-- SLA threshold (default: 4 hours)
+- SLA threshold (default: 4 hours — adjust based on your response time goals)

-- Keyword triggers (add industry-specific terms)
+- Keyword triggers (add industry-specific terms: product names, compliance terms)

 Step 4: Deploy (2 minutes)

-- Link directly from your support email footer
+- Link directly from your support email footer and auto-responses

 Step 5: Train Your Team (5 minutes)